AdobeDocs/commerce-learn.en/help/app-builder/introduction-to-app-builder.md

 Instead of an out-of-the-box solution, Adobe Developer App Builder provides a common, consistent, and standardized development platform for extending Adobe Cloud solutions such as Adobe Commerce including:

-* Adobe Developer Console — For custom microservice and extension development, letting developers build and manage projects while accessing all the tools and APIs they need to create plugins and integrations.
+* Adobe Developer Console — For custom microservice and extension development.
+Build and manage projects while accessing all the tools and APIs needed to create plugins and integrations.
-* Developer Tools — Open-source tools, SDKs, and libraries to allow developers to easily build custom extensions and integrations.
+* Developer Tools — Open-source tools, SDKs, and libraries to build custom extensions and integrations.
 Use  React Spectrum (Adobe's UI toolkit) to have one common UI for all Adobe apps.
-* Services — I/O Runtime for hosting infrastructure on Adobes' serverless platform, and I/O Events for event-based integrations.
+* Services — I/O Runtime for hosting infrastructure on Adobe's serverless platform and I/O Events for event-based integrations.
 Adobe also provides out-of-the-box support for storing data and files.
-* Adobe Experience Cloud — Developers can submit extensions and integrations to be published within their Experience Cloud Org.
-System admins can then review, manage, and approve these extensions.
-Once published, your custom App Builder extensions and tools can be found alongside other Adobe Experience Cloud apps.
+* Adobe Experience Cloud — Submit extensions and integrations to publish in your Experience Cloud Org.
+System admins can review, manage, and approve these extensions.
+Once published, your custom App Builder extensions and tools are available alongside other Adobe Experience Cloud apps.

 The following diagram illustrates how a standard application built on App Builder uses these functionalities: